 Fantastic team.
 They took ownership of the project.
 As a result, they gave very good creative inputs to improve the ad.
 They also tried hard to reduce the project cost...
 Read Ehtesham Ahmed's Full ReviewRead More

-Film Fixer in Sundarbans for Wildlife & Forest Productions
+Film Fixer in Sundarbans for Wildlife and Forest Productions

-Led on the Ground by Azizul Hoque Shiplu, Founder & Film Director
+Led on the Ground by Azizul Hoque Shiplu, Founder and Film Director

 Sundarbans productions Libanza Films supports are overseen by Azizul Hoque Shiplu, Founder and Film Director, with over two decades in advertising and film production and direct personal oversight of more than 100 advertising and audiovisual projects across Bangladesh, including high-risk remote and wildlife environments.
-He holds a diploma in filmmaking from the Zahir Raihan Film Institute.
-Read Azizul's full profile →
+He began his career at Ogilvy and Mather and holds a diploma in filmmaking from the Zahir Raihan Film Institute.
+Read Azizul's full profile

 Why the Sundarbans Is Critical for International Wildlife Filming